Mushroom Béchamel Sauce

 Yield: About 3 cups

-Traditionally, béchamel sauce is made with milk, but I use a combination of vegetable broth and coconut milk or regular milk.
+Traditionally, béchamel sauce is made with milk, but this uses a combination of vegetable broth and coconut milk or regular milk.

 - 1 1/2 cups whole milk or coconut milk Add to list